josephedwardchang/EntityFramework.Utilities/README.md

 ## The goal

+Everything in EntityFramework.Utilities' goals :)

 Add support for SQLite EF provider (included here is System.Data.SQLite) to perform bulk operations (Insert, Update).

-Add support for Async Tasks for the bulk operations.

-Use .Net v4.5 minimum.
+Add support for Async/Await Tasks for the bulk operations and as a consequence .Net v4.5 is the minimum.

 ## Installing